Waterparks in the Pacific Northwest (The Master List!)

 Wild Waves (Federal Way)

 This is probably the largest outdoor water park in Wa.
 They also have amusement park rides, and carnival games, shows, food spots and more!
 Plus be sure to check out our review of Wild Waves here!
-You can earn free passes from reading programs this year, or get a nice discount coupon if your a BECU member.
+You can get a Get Out Washington Pass that includes a one day pass to Wild Waves (plus lots of other activities all year long) here too!

 Great Wolf Lodge (Grand Mound)